General meaning

 A final point leads you to a concrete crossroads.

-Here we find places of decision, orientation, or reassignment: employment agencies, orientation centers, administrative services where you must choose an option among several.
+Here we find places of decision, orientation, or reassignment: employment agencies, orientation centers, and administrative services where you must choose an option among several.
 They mark the end of a trajectory and the moment when a new path must be formally established.

 Personality